top of page

 About the author

-Other published work by Jana
+Other selected work by Jana

-Her poem "when she is 18" is in Calyx, Volume 9:1
+"when she is 18"

-and Florilegia, the ten-year retrospective anthology
+and in Florilegia, Clayx's ten-year anthology

 Jana and Substack